swizzin/docs.swizzin.ltd/docs/getting-started/faqs.md

 ## I literally just installed my machine and the dashboard says swizzin is using XXXGB.
 WHY?!
 That's simply absurd.

 swizzin hasn't used the space, don't worry.
-By deault, when using the ext4 partition format, the disk reserves 5% of the space in the partition for the potential scenario whereby the disk runs out of space.
+By default, when using the ext4 partition format, the disk reserves 5% of the space in the partition for the potential scenario whereby the disk runs out of space.
 If this happens, and your whole server is formatted under a root partition scheme (i.e. no separate /home directory), your server will still have some space reserved to perform essential tasks such as (but not limited to): system updates, logging and various other things, such as bash auto(tab)-completion (crazy, right?).

 Since the reservation is percentage based, the larger your partition, the higher the reserved space.

-You can remove the reserved space on the partiont `sda3` with the following command:
+You can remove the reserved space on the partition `sda3` with the following command:

 ```bash
 sudo tune2fs -m 0 /dev/sda3